folkertdev/one-true-path-experiment/README.md

 There are currently 4 modules

 * Path
     A path is a list of subpaths.
-A subpath is one moveto instruction (relative or abolute) followed by a list of drawto instructions (drawto includes all the other instructions, like `L`, `Q`, etc.)
+A subpath is one moveto instruction (relative or absolute) followed by a list of drawto instructions (drawto includes all the other instructions, like `L`, `Q`, etc.)

     The main data strucures look like